 Downsides of Commercial Production

 Commercially produced pineapple does have some draw backs.
-A substantial amount of organophosphates, a dangerous pesticide, is used on pineapple plantations.
-In Costa Rica, Europe’s largest pineapple supplier, 20 kilograms of various pesticides are used per hectare, per growing cycle.
-Not only does this harm biodiversity, soil quality and drinking water, but it can also pose a threat to laborers’ health.
-By purchasing organic pineapples or growing your own, you can avoid contributing to this problem.
+A substantial amount of organophosphates, a dangerous pesticide, is used in pineapple plantations.
+In Costa Rica, Europe’s largest pineapple supplier, 20 kilograms of various pesticides are used per hectare per growing cycle.
+Not only does this harm biodiversity, soil quality, and drinking water, but it can also pose a threat to laborers’ health.
+By purchasing organic pineapples or growing your own you can avoid contributing to this problem.

 Hospitality